rajivgaba/Boom-Bikes/README.md

 # Boom Bikes
-This project is related to modelling the demand for shared bikes so that the company Boom Bikes can revive after the covid-19 lockdown ends.
+This project is related to modelling the demand for shared bikes so that the company, Boom Bikes, can revive after the covid-19 lockdown ends.

 ## Table of Contents
 * [General Info](#general-information)